Virtual Safety Town

 Police Officer Uniform

-Meet some Eugene/Springfield firefighters who will take you on a quick tour of the vehicles they drive for their very important jobs at the Eugene/Springfield Fire Department!
-Also see information related to fire safety, including smoke alarms and how to create a fire escape plan and more fire safety information on our website including a link to Fire Dog Casey’s Facebook page with some fun videos!
+Meet some Eugene/Springfield Firefighters who will take you on a quick tour of the vehicles they drive for their very important jobs at the Eugene/Springfield Fire Department!
+Also click on this link for: information related to fire safety, including smoke alarms and how to create a fire escape plan

 Fire Fighting Gear